crashoverride777/swifty-ads/README.md

 https://developers.google.com/admob/ios/mediation
 https://developers.google.com/admob/ios/mediation-networks

-Note: Mediation will not work on tvOS because the AdMob SDK does not support it, which is why I included AppLovin for tvOS.
+Note: Mediation will not work on tvOS because the AdMob SDK does not support it, which is why I included AppLovin which is 1 of the only networks that works on tvOS.

 # Rewarded Videos

-You should only show reward videos with a dedicated button and you should only show that reward video button when a video is loaded (see instructions below).
+You should only show rewarded videos with a dedicated button and you should only show that button when a video is loaded (see instructions below).
 If the user presses the reward video button and watches a video it might take a few seconds for the next video to reload afterwards.
 Incase the user immediately tries to watch another video this helper will show an alert informing the user that no video is available at the moment.

 - AdMob